kororaproject/website/upstream/client/README.md

 ```

 #### Diff Templates:
-The general usage for viewing the diff between the current system and an existing template of a Canvas user is described as:
+The general usage for viewing the differences between the current system's configuration and an existing template of a Canvas user is described as:
 ```
 cnvs template diff [user:]template
 ```